Chickpea Thai red curry with black rice

 Chickpea red Thai curry with black rice-Ingredient – serves 4

-4 small carrots- peeled and cut into small slices
+2-3 carrots- peeled and cut into thin slices

-1 medium sized sweet potato- peeled and cut into small cubes
+1 sweet potato- peeled and cut into 1cm cubes

 1 red pepper- cut in slices

-1 cup of garden peas or sugar snaps, broccoli or Brussels sprouts
+1 cup of garden peas (frozen or fresh)

 1-2 tbsp coconut oil